Jese310S/Zen-CLI/README.md

 #### Why use a CLI?

 I chose to challenge myself and make the app a command line program.
-With each coding challenge I do I like to make sure I am challenging myself to try new appraoches and different tech stacks.
+With each coding challenge I do I like to make sure I am challenging myself to try new approaches and different tech stacks.

 #### Challenges Faced:

-Going into the challenge I had used this tech stack only a couple times .
+Going into the challenge I had used this tech stack only a couple times.
 I had not used an API call with a CLI before.
 This meant I spent more time reading documentation and reminding myself how things worked.
 Also command line applications are a bit niche.
 There is not too many people who make them.
 This means less documentation/questions & answer out there.
 This did not make things impossible

 ## Features